-Mr. Umholtz has served as State's Attorney of Tazewell County since September 12, 1995.
-He continues to enjoy the day-to-day opportunities of being a minister of justice.
+Mr. Umholtz began his service as State's Attorney of Tazewell County in September 1995.

-He was born and raised in Tazewell County, the son of a steelworker and nurse, and continues to make his home there.
+He was born and raised in Tazewell County, the son of a steelworker and nurse.

 He served as an Assistant State's Attorney from 1985-95, with experience in Civil, Juvenile, Traffic, Misdemeanor and Felony cases.
 He has argued cases in both the state and federal trial courts, appellate courts and the Illinois Supreme Court.